farakavco/Crow/README.md

 # Usage:
-	Developer is required to provide the api with the intended message and the destination Slack channel using /api/message/:
+	Developer is required to provide the api with the intended message and the destination Slack channel preceded by a "@" sign using /api/message/:

 # Example: